 The Danish company Wavepiston has installed two full-scale modules of its wave energy converter (WEC) at the Test Site of the Oceanic Platform of the Canary Islands (PLOCAN).
 Their device allows the conversion of wave motion into electricity and desalinated water.

-The access to the test site has been funded by the European Commission through the grant offered by the Blue-GIFT project, that aims to help Atlantic Area companies to test their next generation ocean energy technologies in real sea environments and thus demonstrate that ocean energy is economically feasible.
+The access to the test site has been supported by the Blue-GIFT project, funded 75% by the European Regional Development Fund (ERDF), in the frame of the Interreg Atlantic Area program.
+Blue-GIFT will help Atlantic Area companies to test their next generation marine renewable energy (MRE) technologies in real sea environments and thus demonstrate that ocean energy is economically feasible.

 The Blue-GIFT project will result in a minimum of eight pre-commercial demonstrations of floating wind, wave or tidal technologies, over 24,000 hours of operation, work with more than 20 small and medium enterprises (SME), creation of more than 30 jobs and will help to secure €15M investment into marine renewable energy (MRE) companies.